mchenggit/kabanero-event/architecture/README.md

      name: Start_Build
 ```

-To start a strategy on a timer, create a `cron` based StrategyTrigger.
-This trigger may be stored with the collection and started automatically.
-For example, to do hourly build from master branch of myapp:
+To start a strategy on a timer, create a `cron` based trigger.
+For example,
 ```
-apiVersion: kabanero.io/v1alpha1
-kind: StrategyTrigger
-metadata:
-  name: hourly-build-myapp
-  namespace: kabanero
-spec:
-  cron: "00 * * * *"
+- cron: "00 * * * *"
+  resourcesDirectory: strategies/buildMaster
+- event: Push
+  allowedBranches: master
+  resourceDirectory: strategies/pushMaster
+- event: Push
+  allowedBranches: *
+  disAllowedBranches: master
+  resourceDirectory: strategies/pushNonMaster
+- event: PullRequest
+  allowedBranches: master
-  resourcesDirectory: myapp/strategies/buildMaster
+  resourcesDirectory: strategies/pullRequestMaster
+- variables:
+  - hello-world.stack: "kabanero/node-js:0.2"
 ```

-To start a strategy based on an event, use an event based StrategyTrigger.
+Non-repository based events may also be used to start a strategy.
 For example, to re-run FVT of myapp based on Integration_A event:
 ```
-apiVersion: kabanero.io/v1alpha1
-kind: StrategyTrigger
-metadata:
-  name: myapp-svc-a-trigger
-  namespace: kabanero
-spec:
-  - trigger:
-    - name: Integration_a
+- event: Integration_a
+  resourcesDirectory: strategies/rerun-fvt
+- cron: "00 * * * *"
+  resourcesDirectory: strategies/buildMaster
+- event: Push
+  allowedBranches: master
+  resourceDirectory: strategies/pushMaster
+- event: Push
+  allowedBranches: *
+  disAllowedBranches: master
+  resourceDirectory: strategies/pushNonMaster
+- event: PullRequest
+  allowedBranches: master
+  resourcesDirectory: strategies/pullRequestMaster
-  - resourcdeDirectory: myapp/strategies/rerun-fvt
+- variables:
-  - variables
+  - hello-world.stack: "kabanero/node-js:0.2"
-    name1: ${kabanero.event.attribute1}
-    name2: ${kabanero.event.attribute2}
 ```

 ### Discussion on Where to Store Strategy Parameters for a Repository

-The strategy parameters are the definitions of triggers, variable substitutions, and resources required initiate a strategy based on operations to the source repository.
+The strategy parameters are the definitions of triggers, variable substitutions, and resources required initiate a strategy.
 Where these parameters are stored have implications on how to support these scenarios:
 - Reverting to an older commit.
 For example, reverting from 2.0.10 to 2.0.8
 - Creating a branch based on an old commit.
 For example, creating a branch based on 2.0.5.